 5. Speed up your checkout lines

 Customers can lose their buying desire when they see long lines at the checkout.
 To avoid this possibility, prepare several cashiers and registers to handle multiple customer payments at once.
-Queues can get very long due to the inadequate cash registers and cashiers.
+Queues can get very long due to inadequate cash registers and cashiers.

 The most effective way to speed up the checkout process is to implement a retail POS system.
 Not only does it work on cash registers, but also on smartphones and tablets, so that your cashiers are able to handle customer payment even when the cash registers aren’t working or the electricity is out.
 By using this system, your staff can also easily find products that customers are looking for in just a matter of seconds, thus increasing customer satisfaction.